pypa/distlib/docs/tutorial.rst

     # argument which goes through the installation procedure
     # but doesn't actually install anything.
     wheel.install(paths)

+Only one of the ``purelib`` or ``platlib`` paths will actually be written to (assuming that they are different, which isn't often the case).
+Which one it is depends on whether the wheel metadata declares that the wheel contains pure Python code.

 Using vanilla pip to build wheels for existing distributions on PyPI